Transmontaigne Partners (NYS: TLP) reported earnings on March 12. Here are the numbers you need to know.

-For the quarter ended Sep.
-30 (Q3), Transmontaigne Partners met expectations on revenues and missed estimates on earnings per share.
+For the quarter ended Dec.
+31 (Q4), Transmontaigne Partners missed estimates on revenues and missed estimates on earnings per share.

-Transmontaigne Partners reported revenue of $38.9 million.
-The three analysts polled by S&P Capital IQ looked for a top line of $38.9 million on the same basis.
-GAAP reported sales were 4.8% higher than the prior-year quarter's $37.1 million.
+Transmontaigne Partners reported revenue of $40.1 million.
+The three analysts polled by S&P Capital IQ predicted revenue of $41.0 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.